-SharePoint + Flow to unlock the data from your silos
+SharePoint + Power Automate to unlock the data from your silos

 We still haven’t addressed the fourth problem point from our example – Managers can’t extract future holidays from the payroll system to assign work.

-Microsoft offers the Flow automation service, which helps connect software applications to other software applications – with data flows.
-In essence, you use Flow Templates to have data flow from one application to another.
+Microsoft offers Power Automate, formerly known as Microsoft Flow, which helps connect software applications to other software applications – with data flows.
+In essence, you use Power Automate Templates to have data flow from one application to another.

-There are plenty of pre-made Flow Templates ready to go, with a plethora available between Microsoft products, but also with connections to third-party applications, too.
-These include automation like synching calendar events from an Office 365 Calendar to Google Calendar (or vice versa), saving Tweets with a specific hashtag to a SharePoint list, and getting a push notification when you receive an email from your boss.
+There are plenty of pre-made Power Automate Templates ready to go, with a plethora available between Microsoft products, but also with connections to third-party applications, too.
+These include automation like synching calendar events from a Microsoft 365 Calendar to Google Calendar (or vice versa), saving Tweets with a specific hashtag to a SharePoint list, and getting a push notification when you receive an email from your boss.

-If you’d like to continue using your legacy payroll software with SharePoint, but want to unlock the data within it for such uses as assigning of project work based on holidays, you’ll need to make some changes.
+If you’d like to continue using your legacy payroll software with SharePoint but want to unlock the data within it for use cases like assigning project work based on holidays, you’ll need to make some changes.